 Fashion and style are synonymous with South Kensington.
-Look back in time or look to the future of fashion at some of London's best museums and design institutes.
+Look back in time or look to the future of fashion at some of London's leading museums.

 Spanning five centuries, the Fashion collection is the largest and most comprehensive collection of dresses in the world.

 One of the finest collections of jewelry in the world - over 3,500 jewels, including pendants given by Queen Elizabeth I.

 Some of nature's most unique and valuable treasures are on display in the Vault gallery.
 See the world's largest collection of coloured diamonds, discover gems that glow in the dark, and marvel at rare meteorites from out of this world.

 From ancient Chinese ceramics to Alexander McQueen evening dresses, take an incredible journey through 5000 years of human creativity with the V&A's online collections.

 The V&A is staging its first Africa Fashion exhibition, which will be as eclectic and varied, diverse and dynamic as its people.
 It will tell a story of fashion as a self-defining art form; a kind of movement culture that goes beyond individual garments to encompass attitude, gesture, style - and the V&A has issued a public call-out for garments, personal stories and pictures from people who have worn designs by Alphadi, Thomas-Fahm, Seydou and Ansah. calling out to its visitors to share this incredible story.

 The V&A is reopening on 19 May.
 Book your free timed-entry and get ready to explore seven miles of galleries and a host of new exhibitions and displays in the world's leading museum of art, design and performance.